BoKKeR/BoKKeR/README.md

 <a href="https://github.com/BoKKeR/RSS-to-Telegram-Bot"><img src="img/rss.png" width="290" align="left"></a>

-An open source, community supported project based around the telegraf telegram library, RSSTT has grown to support hundreds of users and a wide range of channels.
+An open source, community supported project based around the telegraf telegram library, RSSTT provides RSS feeds to telegram users in readable format.

+It has grown to support hundreds of users and a wide range of channels.

 Originally developed in python, it has since been ported to TypeScript using nestjs and can be deployed as a multi user docker container.